Christ is the Head of the Church

 Salvation is found in Jesus Christ alone who is the only begotten Son of the Living God.
 Through Him, all who come to Him by faith and repent of their sins, receive forgiveness through Christ’s death on the Cross and live in newness of life through the transforming power of the Holy Spirit.

 Dr. Brett Travis has been in the ministry since 1984.
-He is a graduate of Fuller Theological Seminary, Southern Baptist Theological Seminary and Liberty University.
-He pastored Baptist churches in Kentucky, Tennessee and spent 24 years on active duty and is a retired US Army Chaplain.
+He is an ordained priest in the Charismatic Episcopal Church of North America.
+Fr.
+Brett has a PhD degree in Clinical Christian Psychology and a graduate of Fuller Theological Seminary, Southern Baptist Theological Seminary, Liberty University and University of Kentucky.
+He pastored churches in Kentucky, Tennessee, Georgia, Hawaii, Belgium, Germany.
+He retired in 2008 after spending 24 years on active duty as US Army Chaplain.

+Fr.
+Brett is the pastor of Emmaus Abbey Church of Knoxville, TN and Executive Director of Emmaus Center for Christian Counseling located in Karn’s, TN.
 On May 5th, 2018, Bishop Epps appointed Fr.
 Brett Travis to serve the Diocese of the Midsouth as Canon Missioner and sit on the Bishops council.
-He will assist the bishop by providing leadership and ministry beyond their local parish.
-Canon Missioners often act as a spokesperson for the bishop and may act as his representative for diocesan concerns.
-In addition to serving as the Rector of Emmaus Abbey Church, he is also Canon Missioner for the state of Tennessee, overseeing church planting, commission on ministry, missions, evangelism and discipleship ministries.
+He will assist the bishop by providing leadership and ministry beyond their local parish overseeing church planting, commission on ministry, missions, evangelism and discipleship ministries.

-Brett has thirty-eight years of pastoral ministry.
-He pastored two Southern Baptist churches prior to entering the United States Army Chaplain Corps serving twenty-four years, retiring in 2008.
 He has served many chapel congregations in Kentucky, Georgia, Louisiana, Hawaii, Maryland, Alabama, Florida, Sinop, Turkey, Heidelburg, Germany, Casteau, Belgium and Tacoma, Washington.
-Upon retiring, he pastored two Anglican churches one in North Carolina and one in Knoxville before accepting a position with Alpha, USA, to develop Alpha basic courses for the military as the Director for Military Alpha (A4M).
-He then started Emmaus Centre for Christian Counseling a (501C3) non-profit ministry in 2011.
-He is the Clinical Director and Marriage & Family counselor for Emmaus Centre for Christian Counseling and senior pastor for Emmaus Abbey Church formed in January 2013.
-Fr.
-Brett was appointed the Canon Missioner with oversight for training priests and starting church plants in the State of Tennessee.
+Upon retiring, he pastored two Anglican churches one in North Carolina and one in Knoxville before accepting a position with Alpha, USA.
+He develop the Alpha basic courses for the military as the Director for Military Alpha (A4M).
+He then started Emmaus Center for Christian Counseling a (501C3) non-profit ministry in 2011.

 Community: Believing that community service is an integral part of being a priest and Christian counselor, Brett and his church has volunteered significant time, sharing Christ with indigent persons, Vet to Vet Tennessee and the Knoxville Regional Veterans Mental Health Council, Angelic Ministries and other agencies in Knoxville area.
 He has provided hundreds of pro-bono hours in following areas of counseling: addiction, suicide prevention, emotional, grief, anger management and relational problems.
 Dr. Travis also is a mentor and counselor to other pastors and family’s dealing with stress in ministry.